 Accessibility: 17 features

 Players: You can play with 2 players in the same room

 Costs: Purchase cost

 We've documented 1 accessibility feature for Difficulty in Donkey Kong Country Returns which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Donkey Kong Country Returns, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Donkey Kong Country Returns has 2 accessibility features for Getting Started which deal with what support is offers to get started with the game.
+We've documented 2 accessibility features for Getting Started in Donkey Kong Country Returns which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.